 Nepal’s Upper Mustang Guided Trekking Tour Itinerary

-Nepal’s Mustang region is a mythical and moving place; its turbulent history means that this spectacular trekking destination has been left very much alone by western visitors until relatively recently.
-Today though, intrepid visitors can venture into the spellbinding landscape of Nepal’s Upper Mustang safely, and experience an expedition style adventure to an unspoiled land like no other on Earth.
-We’ll overlook the Tibetan Plateau and wonder at this place, the dais for some of the most incredible feats of human perseverance in recent history.
-Welcome to Nepal’s Upper Mustang region.
+Welcome to the Upper Mustang region of Nepal.
+A mythical and moving place; its turbulent history means that this spectacular trekking destination has been left very much alone by western visitors until relatively recently.
+Today though, intrepid visitors are welcomed into the spellbinding landscape of Nepal’s Upper Mustang, and experience an expedition style adventure to an unspoiled land like no other on Earth.
+You'll overlook the Tibetan Plateau and wonder at this place, the dais for some of the most incredible feats of human perseverance in recent history.

 Nepal’s Upper Mustang region lies in the rain shadow of the Annapurna Massif, a series of 30 Himalayan peaks over 6000 meters (19,685 feet), standing to the south of the region.
 This colossal collection of mountains creates an un-scalable wall for the rain clouds approaching from the south – filled over the Bay of Bengal and the Arabian Sea.
 These clouds dissipate as snow in the highlands, and rain in the lowlands, on the south side of the Himalaya, and so the Upper Mustang region to the north gets comparatively little rainfall (around 31mm/month during monsoon) – meaning the rainy season is a great time of year for an adventure there.
 Temperatures in the Mustang region during the monsoon season (mid-July to mid-September) are between 27-29⁰C (81-84⁰F).